 Chicken Karahi also called Kadai Chicken is a spicy and flavorful dish popular in Pakistan and India.
 It is a traditional tomato-based chicken curry made with fresh ginger, garlic, and aromatic spice powders.
-Karahi Chicken is one of the most popular dishes in restaurants as well as in households of Pakistan and India.
-The recipe in this post shows you how to make a Pakistani-style Chicken Karahi at home with detailed step-by-step written and video instructions.
-It can be prepared either in a skillet or instant pot.
-And this dish is typically served for lunch, dinner, and pairs great with rice, naan, or chapati/roti.
+The recipe in this post shows you how to make a Chicken Karahi at home with detailed step-by-step written and video instructions.
+And also called Kadai chicken is typically served for lunch, dinner, and pairs great with rice, naan, or roti.

 What is Chicken Karahi?